-Thought to be due a localised mismatch in hepatic arterial versus portal venous blood supply where often there is an relative increase in hepatic arterial supply therefore giving a higher attenuation to the affected region.
+THADs are thought to be due a localised mismatch in hepatic arterial versus portal venous blood supply, where often there is an relative increase in hepatic arterial supply thereby giving a higher attenuation to the affected region.

 Four pathogenic mechanisms have been described: